Skip to main content

 Transitional duty

 A time-limited removal of job functions the employee is medically unable to perform.
-Transitional duty is available to employees whose medical restrictions are less than two months in duration.
+Transitional duty may be available to employees whose medical restrictions are less than two months in duration.
 Note that this time limit does not apply to restrictions resulting during pregnancy.

 There are two types of transitional duty: